Czechia Architecture

 City Architecture Routes

-In Prague, divide the visit by district rather than attempting one continuous monument list.
-Combine Old Town and Josefov, cross to Malá Strana and the castle district, then reserve separate walks for New Town, Vinohrady, Cubist buildings, and Vyšehrad.
+In Prague, divide the architecture by district rather than trying to join every major building into one walk.
+Prague Architecture separates Old Town, Josefov, Malá Strana, the castle district, New Town, Vinohrady, Cubist buildings, and Vyšehrad into more practical groups.

 Guided Architecture Tours